dansmyers/IntroToCS/Activities/1-Dice_Games.md

 Tip:

 Both bets lose if the result is a triple, so you can check for that condition first.
-To test for a triple, you need the logical `and` of three comparisons
+Use logical `and`:
 ```
-if die1 == die2 and die2 == die3 and die1 == die3:
+if die1 == die2 and die2 == die3:
     print('Triple!
 You have lost.')
 ```
 There are two winning cases: